How Do You Trademark a Name: A Step-by-Step Guide for Businesses

 Preparing Your Trademark Application

-Prepare the trademark application by gathering necessary information.
+Prepare the trademark application by gathering the necessary information.
 This includes a clear representation of the name, a description of the associated goods or services, and the filing basis.
 Select whether it’s for current use or intended future use.
 Thorough preparation minimizes errors that could delay the process.

 Submitting Your Application